Rocky Mountain PBS

-Rocky Mountain PBS is a network of PBS member television stations serving the U.S. state of Colorado.
+Rocky Mountain PBS (RMPBS) is a network of PBS member television stations serving the U.S. state of Colorado.
 Headquartered in Denver, it is operated by Rocky Mountain Public Media, Inc., a non-profit organization which holds the licenses for most of the PBS member stations licensed in the state, with the exception of KBDI-TV (channel 12) in Broomfield, which serves as the Denver market's secondary (or "beta") PBS station through the network's Program Differentiation Plan.
-The network comprises five full-power stations—flagship station KRMA-TV (channel 6) in Denver and satellites KTSC (channel 8) in Pueblo (also serving Colorado Springs), KRMJ (channel 18) in Grand Junction, KRMU (channel 20) in Durango and KRMZ (channel 24) in Steamboat Springs.
-The broadcast signals of the five full-power stations and 60 translators cover almost all of the state, as well as parts of Wyoming, Montana, Nebraska and New Mexico.
+The network comprises four full-power stations—flagship station KRMA-TV (channel 6) in Denver and satellites KTSC (channel 8) in Pueblo (also serving Colorado Springs), KRMJ (channel 18) in Grand Junction and KRMU (channel 20) in Durango.
+The broadcast signals of the four full-power stations and 60 translators cover almost all of the state, as well as parts of Wyoming, Montana, Nebraska and New Mexico.

 The network's offices and network operations center are located at the Buell Public Media Center on Arapahoe Street in Denver's Five Points section.
-KRMJ and KTSC maintain their own respective studio facilities: KRMJ is based at Colorado Mesa University in Grand Junction, while KTSC operates from the campus of Colorado State University–Pueblo.
+KRMJ and KTSC maintain their own respective studio facilities: KRMJ is based at the Kephart Fine Arts Building on the campus of Colorado Mesa University on Bunting Avenue in Grand Junction, while KTSC operates from the Buell Communications Center on the campus of Colorado State University–Pueblo on Bonforte Boulevard in downtown Pueblo.
 Rocky Mountain Public Media also operates a public radio station, NPR and jazz outlet KUVO (89.3 FM) in Denver, which joined the organization in a merger announced in January 2013.